heytheretyo/go2pee/README.md

-# Decentralized Peer-to-Peer Network using Kademlia DHT
+# go2pee: decentralized irs using pubsub

 ## Abstract

 Decentralized networks is a hot topic in the current era of digitalisation, especially where privacy and security meets its highest requirements.

 The program I made named "go2pee", is a terminal-based peer to peer messaging network inspired by the infamous IRC Weechat (internet relay chat), which was designed as a client-server model.
-This project was made so that I could redesign the classic IRC into a peer to peer network.
+This project was made so that I could blend the features of IRC and Slack to make a p2p workspace.

 <br>